israellevin/marmalade/README.md

 The current working version of the script simply unpacks the directory into its place in the workdir and runs the first executable file it finds.
 This branch is dedicated to sticking that directory inside a [Firecracker microVM](https://firecracker-microvm.github.io/) running a lightweight linux distro, so that each generator gets a full virtual machine it can run stuff on, receiving a quota of CPU and memory, and a network connection to Redis through which it can query the state, set tags, and produce audio.

+TODO: We don't have permissions set on Redis yet - should add ACLs to allow each generator to write to its own namespace in the state, and read from the entire state.

 The root filesystem of the Firecracker microVM is based on the minimal Alpine linux docker image, with a local init script that sets up the network and requests a tgz file on port `2468`.
 Once a tgz file is received, the init script extracts it to a tmpfs and runs the first executable file in the directory.
 The generator runs as root on the virtual machine, and the only external access it has is to the Redis port on the host machine.
 Once we get that stabled out, we should probably move to snapshots of the machine to save some overhead.

 Running the Firecracker microVM requires root access, and so does configuring the network.
 Moreover, all those interfaces and iptables rules to connect all the running generators to a local redis server are best kept in separate network namespaces, which also require root access.
 As does removing each namespace when it is no longer needed.
 In short, to run generators in a safe and isolated manner, root access is required.

- Since running the player as root is not many people's cup of tea, Marmalade installs a tiny binary helper with setuid permissions.
-The helper is set to be executable by users belonging to the "marmalade" group, and performs a very specific set of tasks in the following order:
+Since running the player as root is not many people's cup of tea, Marmalade installs a little helper script that can be run as root by members of the `marmalade` group and performs a very specific set of tasks in the following order:
- 1. Set uid to uid 0, effectively becoming root
- 2. If given the `--start-jam` flag, along with a jam name, create a new network namespace named `marmalade:<jam-name>` and run a Redis server inside it as the original calling user (presumably the one running the player) and using the jam's persistence directory as described above.
+ 1. If given the `--start-jam` flag, along with a jam name, create a new network namespace named `marmalade:<jam-name>` and run a Redis server inside it as the original calling user (presumably the one running the player) and using the jam's persistence directory as described above.
 If the namespace already exists it exits with an appropriate error message.
- 3. If given  the `--launch-generator` flag, along with a jam name, player ID, generator name, and instance ID, create a new network namespace named `marmalade:<jam-name>:<player ID>:<generator name>:<instance ID>`, connect it to the Redis namespace, run a Firecracker microVM inside it, and send it the generator archive from the workdir described above.
+2. If given  the `--launch-generator` flag, along with a jam name, player ID, generator name, and instance ID, create a new network namespace named `marmalade:<jam-name>:<player ID>:<generator name>:<instance ID>`, connect it to the Redis namespace, run a Firecracker microVM inside it, and send it the generator archive from the workdir described above.
 If the namespace already exists it exits with an appropriate error message.
- 4. If given the `--stop-jam` flag, along with a jam name, stop the Redis server running in the `marmalade:<jam-name>` namespace, delete the namespace, and then do the same thing with any remaining `marmalade:<jam-name>:*` namespaces and the Firefox instances running inside them.
+3. If given the `--stop-jam` flag, along with a jam name, stop the Redis server running in the `marmalade:<jam-name>` namespace, delete the namespace, and then do the same thing with any remaining `marmalade:<jam-name>:*` namespaces and the Firefox instances running inside them.

- For details, take a look at `firecracker/marmalade-nslaunch.sh` (you may also want to verify that `firecracker/marmalade-nslaunch.c`, required because most OSs ignore setuid bits on non-binary files, is a pretty direct translation of the shell script).
+For details, take a look at `firecracker/marmalade-nslaunch.sh`.

 ## Requirements